Equivariant flow matching: Method

 \subsection{Likelihood-based training}

 CNFs can be trained using a likelihood-based approach.
 In this training method, the loss function is formulated as the negative log-likelihood

 Evaluating the inverse map requires propagating the samples through the reverse ODE, which involves numerous evaluations of the vector field for integration in each batch.
-Additionally, evaluating the change in log probability involves computing the expensive Jacobian trace.
+Additionally, evaluating the change in log probability involves computing the expensive trace of the Jacobian.